shun60s/Python-minimum-phase-FIR-design/README.md

 ![figure5](docs/5_FIR_filter_length_8253_frequency_characteristic.png)

-They are in the docs folder.
+These figures are in the docs folder.

 ## requirements package